 The Stewardship Coordinator works under the guidance of the Stewardship Manager to improve the overall condition of the Institute’s natural areas and trail systems as they pertain to wildlife habitat and public use.
-The Stewardship Coordinator’s responsibilities include (but are not limited to) the management of invasive plant species, trail maintenance/improvements, native plant propagation and care (greenhouse maintenance, seed collection, transplanting, etc.), assisting with prescribed burns and other ecological restoration practices, GPS/GIS mapping, and assisting with educational/outreach programming.
+The Stewardship Coordinator’s responsibilities include (but are not limited to) assisting with land management planning, supervising land management fellowship positions, developing partnerships and coordinating volunteer activities, invasive plant species control, trail maintenance/improvements, native plant propagation and care (greenhouse maintenance, seed collection, transplanting, etc.), assisting with prescribed burns and other ecological restoration practices, GPS/GIS mapping, and assisting with educational/outreach programming.

 Bachelor’s degree in ecology, biology, natural resource management, or related field from an accredited college or university.